 Croatia is well known for having amazing nature and if we consider the fact that Croatia is a relatively small country when compared to other European countries, it would be fair to say that the number of national parks in Croatia is certainly something to be proud of.
 Apart from worldwide popular Plitvice Lakes, tourists are also very fond of Krka Waterfalls.
 The best way to visit the park is by doing a day trip from Split.

 Split to Krka by bus

 Bus connections between Split and Krka National Park is well developed as there are up to 17 daily departures from Split Bus Station to Krka and vice versa.
-Note that the number of departures is more frequent during the summer season, whereas this number splits in half during the rest of the year.
+Note that the number of departures is more frequent during the summer season, whereas this number is much less the rest of the year.
 Travel time is usually between 1.10h and 1.35h, depending on the traffic and hour of the departure.

 - The prices for a one way adult ticket usually range between €9 and €14, however, buying a ticket in advance increases chances of getting a cheaper ticket.